Michael Massey Player Props: Royals vs. Guardians

 Michael Massey At The Plate

-- Massey is batting .213 with seven doubles, a triple, seven home runs and 15 walks.
+- Massey is hitting .213 with seven doubles, a triple, seven home runs and 15 walks.

-- Massey has reached base via a hit in 34 games this year (of 74 played), and had multiple hits in 13 of those games.
+- Massey has picked up a hit in 34 of 74 games this year, with multiple hits 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.